 Eye on the horizon: a look at the future of the air cargo industry

-But with change comes challenges – increased price pressure, global trade tensions and increasing industry regulation, disruption through digitization and demand to speed-up the movement of goods across the globe, and of course, a pandemic that has had the whole world on lockdown with borders closed.
-The future success of the air cargo industry is going to depend on stakeholders’ ability, throughout the supply chain, to adapt to these changes with speed and agility, and to form strategic partnerships.
+But with change comes challenges – not least increased price pressure, global trade tensions and increasing industry regulation, disruption through digitization, demand to speed up the movement of goods across the globe, and of course, a pandemic that has had the whole world on lockdown with borders closed.
+The future success of the air freight industry is going to depend on stakeholders’ ability to adapt to these changes with speed and agility throughout the supply chain, and to form strategic partnerships.
 The challenges ahead are otherwise too complex for any company to win on its own.

-- According to Boeing’s World Cargo Forecast 2018-2037, Asia markets (including domestic China, intra-East Asia, East Asia-North America and Europe-East Asia) are expected to grow faster in the next decade than the world average annual air cargo growth.
-The Civil Aviation Administration of China (CAAC) reports that China transported 7.06 million tonnes of airmail cargo in 2017 – representing a 5.6% year-on-year increase.
+According to Boeing’s ‘World Air Cargo Forecast 2018-2037’, Asia markets (including domestic China, Intra-East Asia, East Asia-North America and Europe-East Asia) are expected to grow faster in the next decade than the world average annual air cargo growth.
+The Civil Aviation Administration of China (CAAC) reports that China transported 7.06 million tons of airmail cargo in 2017 – representing a 5.6% year-on-year increase.

 Air cargo industry capitalizes on e-commerce

-Since 2015, the e-commerce giant has grown its fleet of five 767s, to 40 767-200s, 767-300ERs and 767-300 freighters.
-Late last year, Amazon signed a deal for an additional 767-300ER and early this year, took delivery of its first order of 20 737-800BCFs cargo planes.
-The total value of Amazon’s cargo charters in 2018 is estimated at around $498 million, compared to £160 million in 2016 (just under 2% of the total value of the U.S. air freight and express market).
+Since 2015, the e-commerce giant has grown its fleet of five 767s to 40 767-200, 767-300 and 767-300ER freighters.
+In 2018, Amazon signed a deal for an additional 767-300ERs and in early 2019, took delivery of its first order of 20 737-800BCF cargo planes.
+The total value of its cargo charters in 2018 is estimated at around $498 million, compared to £160 million in 2016 (just under 2% of the total value of the US air freight and express market).
 From May through June 2020, the company was well on its way to doubling its aircraft fleet.
 By 2022, Amazon could have a fleet of more than 85 planes.

 Emerging markets lead air cargo growth